 Earth needs dads

-In vitro fertilization won the 2010 Nobel Prize for Physiology or Medicine — a reminder to women that an ongoing male presence, or, heck, even mating, are no longer requirements for making a baby.
-Even pop culture riffs on the topic: In a recent episode of TV’s The Big Bang Theory, Sheldon is given a napkin used by his hero, the actor who played Spock in Star Trek.
+In vitro fertilization won the 2010 Nobel Prize for Physiology or Medicine—a reminder to women that an ongoing male presence, or, heck, even mating, are no longer requirements for making a baby.
+Even pop culture riffs on the topic: In an episode of TV’s The Big Bang Theory, Sheldon is given a napkin used by his hero, the actor who played Spock in Star Trek.
 He posits that with a viable ovum and DNA from the napkin, he could “grow” his own Leonard Nimoy.